Murrey Math Lines: EUR/USD, NZD/USD

 EURUSD, “Euro vs US Dollar”

-After failing to fix below the 5/8 level, the EUR/USD pair started the current ascending correction.
-It's highly likely that in the nearest future the market may test the 7/8 level once more.
-If the price rebounds from this level again, the pair may resume moving downwards.
+The EUR/USD pair resumed its decline and right now is getting closer to the 4/8 level.
+If later the price rebounds from this level, it may start a new correction.
+In this case, the target will be at the 5/8 level and the H4 Super Trend.
+If later the pair rebounds from these levels as well, the market may continue falling.

-At the H1 chart, the pair is consolidating between Super Trends, During the day, the price may test the 4/8 level.
-If later the market rebounds from this level, the pair may resume moving upwards and break the high.
+At the H1 chart, the 0/8 level may provide resistance.
+If later the pair rebounds from this level, it may start a new local correction to reach the 2/8 one.

 NZDUSD, “New Zealand Dollar vs US Dollar”

-The NZD/USD pair is still being corrected.
-In the nearest future, the market may test the 7/8 level.
-If later the price rebounds from this level, it may resume moving downwards to reach the 4/8 one.
+The NZD/USD pair rebounded from the 8/8 level and then Super Trends formed “bearish cross”.
+On Wednesday, the local correction with the may take place; its target is at the 6/8 level.
+If later the price rebounds from this level, bears may try to test the 4/8 one.

-At the H1 chart, the pair is moving in the middle.
-If the price rebounds from the 3/8 level, the ascending correction may continue towards the 6/8 one.
-After reaching the latter level, the market may resume its decline.
+As we can see at the H1 chart, the pair rebounded twice from the 0/8 level and, as a result, started the current ascending correction.
+Consequently, in the nearest future the market may move upwards to reach the 4/8 level.
+After reaching this level, the price may resume its decline.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.